-- Q: I have worked in a vet hospital for a number of years but I never took chemistry, biology or math in high school.
-Do I really have to take this to be admitted? - A: Yes you do.
-The prerequisite courses are in place to ensure you can be successful in the program as well as write the VTNE's (veterinary technician national board exam).
+Q: I have worked in a vet hospital for a number of years but I never took chemistry, biology or math in high school.
+Do I really have to take this to be admitted?

+- A: Yes you do.
+The prerequisite courses are in place to ensure you can be successful in the program as well as write the VTNE (veterinary technician national board exam).
 There is a lot of theory that requires some basic background in the sciences, including Math to calculate dosages, etc. - Q: I missed the deadline for application submission or I am still upgrading my courses.
 Can I still be offered one of 30 seats for this September? - A: No, only completed applications with all documentation submitted by the deadline will be considered.
-You can apply for the following year using the same documents, but you must let the Registrar's office know that you intend to do this. - Q: When is your next information session? - A: Dates and times for information sessions are posted on the Douglas College website home page or found on a link through http://www.douglascollege.ca/programs-courses/catalogue/courses/VTEC To register, click into the Upcoming Information Sessions "Register" tab.
-They are usually held 6-8 times per year but not during the summer months.
-Information Sessions are held at the David Lam campus at 1250 Pinetree Way in Coquitlam, which includes a tour of the VTEC facilities. - Q: I have some volunteer experience and I am wondering if it is acceptable for the minimum 80 hours of veterinary volunteer/work experience that is required for admission? - A: The primary purpose of these hours is for the applicant to get a sense for the field of Animal Health or Veterinary Technology specifically and veterinary medicine in general.
+You can apply for the following year using the same documents, but you must let the VTEC Admissions know that you intend to do this.
+Exception for high school students graduating in June in the year of admission, when interim grades will be considered.

+Q: I have some volunteer experience and I am wondering if it is acceptable for the minimum 80 hours of veterinary volunteer/work experience that is required for admission?

+A: The primary purpose of these hours is for the applicant to get a sense for the field of Animal Health or Veterinary Technology specifically and veterinary medicine in general.
 Thus, ideally, the hours will be spent in a veterinary facility, observing or working with an RAHT/RVT, or at least a veterinarian.
-We recognize that there is still a shortage of VTs in B.C. so work or observation at a veterinary hospital or other veterinary facility is fine.
-Hours in large or small animal medicine are fine, but must be signed off by a supervisor who is ideally a veterinarian, RAHT/RVT or vet tech, or even qualified veterinary assistant. - Q: What are my chances of being accepted into the program?
-Is it "first come, first served"? - A: We use a "Preferential Admissions" process which means we don't take the first 30 students that apply, but look at all the applicants that register and submit their completed applications before the application deadline.
+Work or co-op experience, or practicum experience, in a veterinary setting will be accepted.
+Hours in large or small animal medicine are fine, but must be signed off by a supervisor who is ideally a veterinarian, RAHT/RVT or vet tech, or even qualified veterinary assistant.

+Q: What are my chances of being accepted into the program?
+Is it "first come, first served"?

+A: We use a "Preferential Admissions" process which means we don't take the first 30 students that apply, but look at all the applicants that register and submit their completed applications before the application deadline.
 We then "score" all of the components of the application and offer seats to the top 30 candidates based on those scores.